cs31415/cs31415.github.io/writings/Phoenix Diary.md

 We shortly re-enter the park.
 After a few misses, we manage to find a picnic spot to have lunch, having to drive through an unpaved road.
 It’s very nicely designed with every spot having its own parking, trash, tables and fire pit.
 Get a table with a great view of hillside covered in saguaro cactus, and overlooking a great saguaro filled valley.
 We are surrounded by saguaro, ocotillo, mesquite and several other distinct cactus varieties.
 It is very peaceful and silent except for the humans talking in the spot next to us.
 There is a meditative air to the place.

 We have a welcome lunch of nachos and tacos from the cafe.
 We are full by the time we get to the enchiladas, which are saved for dinner.
 Shonu has filled a bottle with a fruit punch that she made in the hotel.
 It is very refreshing.
+Gullu also enjoys the scenery.

 After a few photos, we move on to the visitor center.
 Get a national parks pass and a map.
 From the map, we learn about a petroglyphs site and a desert walk close by.